PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_v0.24.md

   * 0 completely disables the Smart Snapback Filter.
 This removes the rise time improvements, hurting dashdancing on the X axis, and you will have snapback.
   * 4-10 is equivalent to 1-7 on 0.22-0.23 and 0-6 on v0.21.
   * Sticks usually need a setting of 4-7.
 9+ is for special situations such as metal stick caps or lighter spring weights.
-* Press L+Start+D-pad Down to see the current snapback filter values on each axis of the Analog Stick.
+* Press L+Start+D-pad Down to see the current smart snapback filter values on each axis of the Analog Stick.
-  * The C-Stick will show the axis smoothing values.
+  * At the same time, you can see the current axis smoothing values on the C-Stick.

 # Analog Stick Axis Smoothing Adjustment